-Co-authors and collaborators: Dr. Kevin Rowe, Dr. Adnan Moussalli, Professor Craig Moritz and the Oz Mammals Genomics Consortium
+Co-authors and collaborators: Kevin Rowe (MV), Adnan Moussalli (MV), Pierre-Henri Fabre (University of Montpellier), Craig Moritz (ANU) and the Oz Mammals Genomics Consortium

 The old endemic rodents of Sahul (Australia and New Guinea) are approximately 160 species in 37 genera, and are the result of a single over-water colonisation event from southeast Asia ~ 7-9 million years ago.
 Rapid accumulation of lineages following initial colonisation of Sahul, and subsequent colonisations of present-day mainland Australia and nearby islands, have made phylogenetic relationships in this group particularly difficult to resolve using small numbers of loci.
 Using a custom exon capture probe set designed as part of my PhD, we aim to resolve a species-level phylogeny of all ~160 Sahulian old endemic Hydromyini using new sequence data from 1200+ genes.
 These data will enable unprecedented understanding of relationships within this rapid adaptive radiation, forming the basis for macroevolutionary tests of lineage accumulation, diversification rate, biogeographic transitions and divergence dating.

 EJ Roycroft et al. (2020) Phylogenomics uncovers confidence and conflict in the rapid radiation of Australo-Papuan rodents.
 Systematic Biology. https://doi.org/10.1093/sysbio/syz044 [free access link]